Many-body-localization protection of eigenstate topological order in two dimensions: Model

-The first two terms define the disordered toric code~\cite{toric_code}: we divide the set of plaquettes $P$ into $P_x$ and $P_z$ plaquettes in a checkerboard pattern, and use $A_P = \prod_{i \in P} \sigma_i^x$ and $B_P = \prod_{i \in P} \sigma_i^z$ (with $\sigma_i^\alpha$ Pauli matrices on site $i$).
-The last term incorporates magnetic fields $h_i$. $J_P$ and $h_i$ are random, drawn from normal distributions with zero mean and standard deviation $1$ and $\sigma$, respectively~\cite{Jpfn}.
+The first two terms define the disordered toric code~\cite{toric_code}: we divide the set of plaquettes $P$ into $P_X$ and $P_Z$ plaquettes in a checkerboard pattern, and use $A_P = \prod_{i \in P} X_i$ and $B_P = \prod_{i \in P} Z_i$ (with $X_i$, $Y_i$, $Z_i$ Pauli matrices on site $i$), see Fig.~\ref{fig:toriccode}.
+The last term incorporates magnetic fields $h_i$.
+Unless otherwise stated, $J_P$, $J_P'$, and $h_i$ are random, drawn from normal distributions with zero mean and standard deviation $1$, $1$, and $\sigma$, respectively~\cite{Jpfn}.
 Our system, with qubits at sites instead of links, is $45^\circ$ rotated compared with the standard toric code to yield the simplest gate layout for our shallow circuits.
 We use periodic boundary conditions (i.e., a torus); $N$ is even.

 Taking $\sigma = 0$ leaves the disordered toric code.
-In this zero-correlation-length limit, the mutually commuting ``stabilizers" $A_P$ and $B_P$ serve as tLIOMs.
-On a torus, the stabilizers are not all independent; a complete set of integrals of motion also includes the Wilson loops $\mathcal{Z}_j = \prod_{i \in \mathcal{C}_j} \sigma_i^z$ with $\mathcal{C}_j$ ($j = 1,2$) along each of the torus' two inequivalent noncontractible loops~\cite{Kitaev_double,toric_code,WenPhysRevLett.90.016803}.
+With $J_{P}^{(\prime)}$ disordered, this preserves MBL; this is the zero-correlation-length limit, with the mutually commuting ``stabilizers" $A_P$ and $B_P$ serving as tLIOMs.
+On a torus, the stabilizers are not all independent; a complete set of integrals of motion also includes the Wilson loops $\mathcal{Z}_k = \prod_{i \in \mathcal{C}_k} Z_i$ with $\mathcal{C}_k$ ($k = 1,2$) along each of the torus' two inequivalent noncontractible loops~\cite{Kitaev_double,toric_code,WenPhysRevLett.90.016803}.
 Since the entire spectrum consists of toric-code stabilizer eigenstates, the system displays eigenstate TO~\cite{2013Bauer_Nayak,Huse2013LPQO,topMBL}.
-One of our key questions is how robust this eigenstate TO is for $\sigma \neq 0$: Upon increasing $\sigma$ we must eventually reach a topologically trivial phase, since upon $\sigma \rightarrow \infty$ we approach another zero-correlation-length limit with the $\sigma_i^z$ as stabilizer LIOMs, implying trivial product eigenstates.
+One of our key questions is how robust this eigenstate TO is for $\sigma \neq 0$: Upon increasing $\sigma$ we must eventually reach a topologically trivial phase, since upon $\sigma \rightarrow \infty$ we approach another zero-correlation-length limit with the $Z_i$ as stabilizer LIOMs, implying trivial product eigenstates.

-If there is a robust topological MBL phase, this must be separated from the trivial one either by a critical point or a delocalized phase~\cite{1DSPTMBL,topMBL}.
-In 1D, numerical studies suggest the presence of a delocalized phase between topologically distinict MBL phases~\cite{Sze20,Moudgalya20,Sahay21,topMBL1D,Laflorencie22}.
-Our other key question is whether such a phase appears in 2D.
+If there is a robust topological MBL phase, this must be separated from the trivial one either by a critical point or a thermal phase~\cite{1DSPTMBL,topMBL}.
+In 1D, theoretical studies suggest a thermal phase between topologically distinict MBL phases~\cite{Moudgalya20,Sahay21,topMBL1D,Laflorencie22,Jeyaretnam23}.
+Our other key question is whether such a phase appears in 2D: that would qualitatively distinguish eigenstate and ground-state phase diagrams, as the latter features a critical point separating trivial and topological states~\cite{Pich98,Motrunich2000,Kang2020}.